|Frequently Asked Questions|

-Unfortunately, no. The original Crystal Pepsi as we remember it went away some time around 1993 where I live.
+For archival purposes, here is the original answer from 2008: Unfortunately, no. The original Crystal Pepsi as we remember it went away some time around 1993 where I live.
 Perhaps later or earlier where you are.
 I do not have any now.

 Before it went away for good, Pepsi, in order to convince soda-drinker's brains that it isn't 7up, changed the flavor slightly and added cherry flavoring.
 It has also been reported that in some parts of the country, lemon flavoring was added.
 This did not last, or perhaps they didn't give the drink much of a chance.

 The beverage continued to be sold in South Korea.
 I do not know if it is still sold there today.

 For a Christmas 2005 limited release, Pepsi released Pepsi Cléar in Mexico.

 The only clear sodas that aren't lemon-lime out now are birch beers and cream sodas.
 Frozen Run, sold on this site, is one.
 Polar also manufactures a clear birch beer.
 Jones Soda manufactures a clear cream soda.
 In Canada, all cream sodas possess a much richer, almost red cream taste, yet are clear.
 Barq's Cream Soda Canadian, sold on this site, is such a flavor.

 Can you get Surge?
 I loved that stuff!
 A lot of people did!

 For archival purposes, here is my original answer from 2008: Surge was released in 1997 by Coca-Cola.
 It was primarily Mello Yello with a little more caffeine and orange juice.
 The brand's launch was pushed out by lots of screaming and yelling in the advertisements.
 Teenagers drank it down by the gallon.
 Teenagers, though, don't make a lot of money, and coke decided it was time to retire the drink.